dlatk/dlatk/doc/source/tutorials/tut_feat_tables.rst

 Example 2: extracted lexicon/topic features
 -------------------------------------------
-These tables are generally created with the :doc:`../fwinterface/fwflag_add_lex_table` flag of fwInterface.
+These tables are generally created with the :doc:`../fwinterface/fwflag_add_lex_table` flag of dlatkInterface.

 .. code-block:: bash